RealtyOffer/realty-offer-frontend/src/pages/buy.md

 mobileHeroImage: /img/RO-Beach-Image-1440-500 copy.png
 heroHeading: Looking to Buy a New Home?
 heroSubheading: >-
   RealtyOffer™ will connect you with top-rated agents in your area who will contribute part of their commission towards your closing costs!
 Welcome to RealtyOffer™
 sectionOneHeading: Need help with Closing Costs?
-sectionOneSubheading: RealtyOffer™ agents are ready to help.
-How?
-Simple.
-When purchasing a home, agents typically recevie half of the commission during the sale, if not more.
-RealtyOffer™ agents are willing to contribute part of their commission to be applied towards your closing costs.
-This means less money you bring to the table!
+sectionOneSubheading: RealtyOffer™ agents are ready to help by contributing part of their commission toward your closing costs.
+This means you bring less money to the closing table!
 sectionOneImage: /img/buyingAHome.png
 sectionOneContent: >-
   How Much?